GaymerX

-GaymerX is an American public-benefit nonprofit corporation based in California dedicated to celebrating and supporting LGBTQ+ people and culture in the world of gaming, with a focus on video games.
-GaymerX puts on a fan-facing convention with LGBT-oriented gaming and geek culture, or gaymer, with panels primarily focused on LGBT issues and debates in the gaming industry.
+GaymerX is an American public-benefit nonprofit corporation based in California dedicated to celebrating and supporting LGBTQ people and culture in the world of gaming, with a focus on video games.
+GaymerX puts on a fan-facing convention with LGBTQ-oriented gaming and geek culture, or gaymer, with panels primarily focused on LGBTQ issues and debates in the gaming industry.

 History

 GaymerX was founded in August 2013 by Matt Conn and Toni Rocca as part of MidBoss.

-The goal was to establish a space for those who felt larger gaming conventions like E3 were unwelcoming places for LGBT gamers.
-The first instance of GaymerX was financed through a crowdfunding campaign on Kickstarter, and occurred on August 3 and 4, 2013 in San Francisco, CA. Organizers have said the event is about uniting gay gamers, not creating a division among gamers, as they want to create a "safe place" for LGBT gamers.
+The goal was to establish a space for those who felt larger gaming conventions like E3 were unwelcoming places for LGBTQ gamers.
+The first GaymerX event was financed through a crowdfunding campaign on Kickstarter, and occurred on August 3–4, 2013 in San Francisco, CA. Organizers have said the event is about uniting gay gamers, not creating a division among gamers, as they want to create a "safe place" for LGBTQ gamers.

 The planned convention began with significant news coverage of its initial Kickstarter launch, but the event achieved more widespread attention after the anti-gay Westboro Baptist Church, known widely as a hate group that pickets espousing homophobic statements, announced that they would protest the convention.

 GaymerX began with a Kickstarter project launched on August 1, 2012, which was covered by sites such as Examiner and GamePolitics.com.
 The convention raised over $14,000 in its first two days, exceeded its goal of $25,000 as early as August 6, and ended with over $90,000.
 Throughout the fundraising campaign, organizers added new support levels, in addition to existing support levels that include admission to the event and voice acting from Ellen McLain.
 At a session during the convention, McLain took part as assistant to a marriage proposal to help an attendee propose to his boyfriend by voicing a version of the song Still Alive with reworked lyrics.